hanfak/topics-to-learn/general-paradigms/architecture/checklist/architecture-setup-checklist.md

   - For deployments into new environments, different clusters
 - Production tests
 - Environments for testing
+  - What dependencies are stubbed by us
+  - What dependnecies have a test version that can be used
+    - how to setup data, get resources
+- Local manual testing
+  - docker
 - Documentation from tests
   - Yatspec, cucumber
   - What tests to document
 - Test coverage
+  - static style - Pitesting
+  - line coverage - jacoco
 - app integration tests
 - Tools
   - Junit, mockito, assertj, hamcrest